 Back in Drawing Guides and under the Options > Guide Options, you will see the Rotational Symmetry toggle button.
 Switch it to ON.

 This function works in a slightly different way.
-Instead of making a mirror image, it repeats the exact image in each section.
-One follows the other in the same direction.
+Instead of making a perfect mirror image, it duplicates the exact image in each section.
+One image follows the other in the same direction.

 Perhaps, it’s easier to show you how it works by drawing an arrow.